Residence Hall Agreement

 STUDENTS LIVING IN RESIDENCE HALLS ARE EXPECTED TO CONFORM TO STANDARDS OF CONDUCT THAT ARE CONSISTENT WITH THE EDUCATIONAL OBJECTIVES AND PRIORITIES OF WHITMAN COLLEGE.
 RESPECT AND CONSIDERATION FOR THE RIGHTS OF OTHERS AND THEIR NEEDS FOR STUDY TIME AND REST MUST RECEIVE PRIORITY OVER OTHER NEEDS.
 THE RESIDENCE HALL STAFF IS RESPONSIBLE FOR HELPING TO CREATE AN ATMOSPHERE CONDUCIVE TO STUDY, ENJOYMENT, AND LEARNING HOW TO LIVE RESPONSIBLY WITH OTHER INDIVIDUALS.
 EACH STUDENT IS EXPECTED TO RESPOND TO REQUESTS FROM STAFF AND FELLOW STUDENTS CONCERNING BEHAVIOR THAT DOES NOT HONOR THIS PRIORITY.

-Whitman College has a strong commitment to the principle of nondiscrimination.
-In its admission and employment practices, administration of educational policies, scholarship and loan programs, and athletic and other school-administered programs, Whitman College does not discriminate on the basis of race, color, sex, gender, religion, age, marital status, national origin, physical disability, veteran's status, sexual orientation, gender identity, or any other basis prohibited by applicable federal, state, or local laws.
+Whitman College has a strong commitment to the principle of nondiscrimination in all its forms.
+In its admission, educational and employment practices, programs and activities, Whitman College does not discriminate on the basis of race, color, sex (including pregnancy and parenting status), gender, gender identity or expression, genetic information, sexual orientation, religion, age, marital status, national origin, disability, veteran status or any other basis prohibited by the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and applicable federal, state or local laws.